 Blue Cheese Mashed Potatoes

-- 2 lbs Russet potatoes or Yukon gold (or yellow) potatoes, peeled and quartered
+- 2 pounds Russet potatoes or Yukon gold (or yellow) potatoes, peeled and quartered

 - 1 cup water